 Speaking anxiety is common.
 For many, it represents simply a fear of public speaking, which is also known as glossophobia.
 For some, it may be a fear of speaking at all in any kind of public situation, including when they’re out with their colleagues and friends.

-When you get nervous while speaking, your mind will have the tendency to cause significant negative self-talk, and therefore to increase the likelihood that you see negative reactions in others.
+When you get nervous while speaking, your mind will tend to cause significant negative self-talk, and therefore increase the likelihood that you see negative reactions in others.
 This is the direct result of living with anxiety, and it is something that you can improve if you treat it correctly.

 It can be challenging to overcome speaking anxiety, specifically because it is so easy to avoid most situations where it is necessary.

 There are some steps that you can take to help make it easier.
-One of the first things that you can do is to understand some causes for your public speaking anxiety.
+One of the first things that you can do is to understand some causes of your public speaking anxiety.

-There are a number of reasons why a person may experience anxiety about public speaking.
+There are several reasons why a person may experience anxiety about public speaking.
 Before you learn how to manage it, it is helpful to realize what causes this type of anxiety.